If you've got Avios points stashed, there are tons of hidden points boosters to help you push it (baby), push it real good (apologies to Salt-N-Pepa).

 Earning points via Shell is slow going.
 You'll need to fill up 30,000 litres of fuel (about £45,000) to earn enough points to get a flight to Rome (plus fees).

-However, buy £45,000 of fuel at Tesco, and you'd get £225 Clubcard vouchers, which convert to 54,000 Avios, enough for three flights to Rome, plus £35 Reward Flight Saver fee per flight.
+But buy £45,000 of fuel at Tesco, and you'd get £225 Clubcard vouchers, which convert to 54,000 Avios - enough for three flights to Rome, plus a £35 Reward Flight Saver fee per flight.

 Check availability on Avios and BA Exec